marcelocra/marcelocra/details.md

 -   Knowing technologies is **overrated**.
 With solid foundations you can learn and master most technologies.
--   But... knowing technologies extremelly well is **underrated**.
+-   **BUT**... knowing technologies extremelly well is **underrated**.
 Being the go-to person about anything is really good both for your career and yourself (mentally).
--   And... **some technologies are really bad**, particularly regarding developer experience (DX).
-DX is one of the most important things to keep you and other engineering people highly productive.
+-   **AND**... **some technologies are really bad**, particularly regarding developer experience (DX).
+DX is one of the most important things to keep you and other developers highly productive.
--   Thinking about a problem and its solution (architecture, design, etc) before actually coding goes a long way towards maintainability. _(That's why I mention in the initial page that I think before I code.
-You should do it too.)_
+-   Thinking about a problem and its solution (architecture, design, etc) before actually coding goes a long way towards maintainability.
 -   Start with the problem, not the technology that you want to use.
-Unless, of course, it is a toy project that you are using to learn something.
+Unless, of course, it is a toy project that you are using to learn something new.
--   Bad communication is the root of a huge number of problems.
+-   **Bad communication** is the root of a HUGE number of problems.
 Really.
 Some very basic stuff is:
     1. Just because you sent a message or an email it doesn't mean that the other person received it.
 Trust, but verify.
-    1. Sending a document to people in a Slack channel or email doesn't mean that the stakeholders read it.
-Check with them and make sure that everyone is in the same page.
+    1. Sending a document to people in a Slack channel or email doesn't mean that every stakeholder will read it.
+Check with them and make sure that everyone is in sync.
-    1. Overcommunicating with ALWAYS be better than undercommunicating.
+    1. Overcommunicating will almost ALWAYS be better than undercommunicating.
--   People underestimate (a lot!) the power of good documentation.
-It can save lots of hours of meetings.
-And it also helps with the bad communication
+-   People **underestimate (a lot!) the power of good documentation**.
+It can save hours of meetings and avoid having people as "single points of failure".
-    problem: you can ping people pointing to a doc written that was once and agreed upon instead of having to write the same message over and over again (or even worse, have the same meeting over and over).
+    And it also helps with the bad communication problem: you can always refer to the same doc that was written once and agreed upon, instead of having to write the same messages or have the same meeting over and over.
+Basically, DRY.
 -   Automated testing is a MUST HAVE for any non-trivial projects.
--   Good UX is essential if you are serious about you project.
+-   Good UX is essential if you are serious about your project.

-## Do you have solid foundations? <a name="solid-foundations"></a>
+## Solid foundations are extremely important in the new AI phase of software development <a name="solid-foundations"></a>

 _[<small>(Back to the top)</small>](#me)_

-Essentially, to consider that you have it, you should have above average (at least) knowledge of the following topics:
+With the rapid development of new (and great!)
+AI coding "assistants", like GitHub Copilot, having solid foundations is what will give you an edge.
+You should know well the following topics:

 -   algorithms and data structures
 -   software design and architecture